raid-guild/handbook/docs/how-to-get-xdai.md

 #### 3.3.
 Add the DAI token to your Polygon wallet

-* Copy the contract address for the token (See table below).
+* Copy the contract address for the token.
+(See table below)
 * In MetaMask, click Import Tokens, then paste in the contract address and wait for the rest of the fields to fill automatically.

 | Field | Value |